mitsu-ksgr/polyca/README.md

 polyca
 ======

-Polyca is CSS framework for little work.
+Polyca is CSS framework for small works.

 It's simple, easy to use, and you can easily change the color theme.